dgets/DOCshell/README.md

 Please be aware that, at the very least, eSchwa BBS is run by fascists.

+My own BBS (still pending implementation of this DOCish interface [which will be coming very soon]) can be found at the following addresses:

+	* Tinfoil Tetrahedron BBS (telnet://tinfoil.synchro.net/)
+	* Tinfoil Tetrahedron BBS (secure via SSH: ssh://tinfoil.synchro.net/)

 My original README.md contents follow:

 Just a wee bit of a project that I'm working on in order to make my